HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 .. admonition:: Question

-	I am trying to plot a plane colored Hofstadter butterfly with high resolution but I find strange interpolated blobs in the fine structure of the spectrum.
+	I am trying to plot a plane-colored Hofstadter butterfly with high resolution but I find strange interpolated blobs in the fine structure of the spectrum.
 How can I fix this?

 This is an indication that the dpi of the image is too low.
 Assuming that you have saved the output data for such a high-resolution spectrum (recommended), you can overwrite the ``args['dpi']`` parameter in the ``plot/butterfly.py`` script and try plotting it again.
 By default, the dpi is set to 300.
 This works reasonably well for :math:`M` values up to about 300, where :math:`M` is the number of bands in the spectrum.
 In general, we recommend setting a dpi value of greater than :math:`M` for best results.